Self-Catering with a Difference: Stay Aboard a Small Ship Berthed in Dunstaffnage Marina, Oban

 Gemini Explorer (72 feet long) is a historic, converted cruising lifeboat that once roamed the Western Approaches and was involved in the storm of the ill-fated 1979 Fastnet Race.
 She was built in 1974 in Bideford Shipyard as the City of Bristol (70-003), one of three, Clyde class, cruising lifeboats with an extended offshore range of 1700 miles.
 The Gemini Explorer entered service at the Clovelly Lifeboat Station on the North Devonshire coast and, after saving 44 lives, was finally retired in 1989.

-What is the capacity for St Hilda Sea Adventures Small Ships?
+What is the capacity for Small Ship Stays?

 St Hilda cabins are warm and comfortable with six berths for guests: a double en-suite (with shower, toilet, washbasin and two pretty opening portholes), a twin semi en-suite (with toilet, washbasin and opening porthole) and a twin cabin (with washbasin).
 The twin cabins are both close to the toilet and shower rooms which are of a high standard for a yacht.
 All cabin linen and towels are supplied.
 The well-lit, roomy deck saloon is where everyone dines and socialises and where everyone enjoys a convivial atmosphere.
 The outdoor decks are perfect for relaxing and you also have some deck space to embark your own equipment such as kayaks and surfboards.